William MacAskill: Early life and education

 MacAskill was born William Crouch in 1987 and grew up in Glasgow.
 He was educated at Hutchesons' Grammar School in Glasgow.
 At the age of 15, after learning about how many people were dying as a result of AIDS, he made the decision to work towards becoming wealthy and giving away half of his money.
 At the age of 18, MacAskill read Peter Singer's 1972 essay "Famine, Affluence, and Morality", which motivated his philosophical and charitable interests.

 MacAskill earned his BA in philosophy at Jesus College, Cambridge in 2008 and BPhil at St Edmund Hall, Oxford in 2010.
 He went on to be awarded a DPhil at St Anne's College, Oxford in 2014 (spending a year as a visiting student at Princeton University), supervised by John Broome and Krister Bykvist.
-He then took up a junior research fellowship at Emmanuel College, Cambridge, before taking an associate professorship at Lincoln College, Oxford.
+He then took up a junior research fellowship at Emmanuel College, Cambridge, before being elected to an associate professorship at the University of Oxford in association with a Fellowship at Lincoln College, Oxford, which he left after one year.

 Career

-Charities
+Effective altruism

-In 2009, MacAskill and fellow Oxford graduate student Toby Ord co-founded the organisation Giving What We Can to encourage people to pledge to donate 10% of their income to effective charities.
-He co-founded the Centre for Effective Altruism in 2011 as an umbrella organisation of Giving What We Can and 80,000 Hours, which he co-founded with Benjamin Todd, to provide advice on how to use your career to do the most good in the world.
+In 2009, MacAskill and fellow Oxford graduate student Toby Ord co-founded the organisation Giving What We Can to encourage people to pledge to donate 10% of their income to charities "that you sincerely believe to be among the most effective at improving the lives of others".
+He co-founded the Centre for Effective Altruism in 2011 as an umbrella organisation of Giving What We Can and 80,000 Hours, which he co-founded with Benjamin Todd, to provide advice on how to use one's career to do the most good in the world.
 In 2018, MacAskill gave a TED talk on effective altruism at the TED conference in Vancouver.

-As of 2023, MacAskill continues his charitable work as Chair of the Advisory Board at the Global Priorities Institute at the University of Oxford and Director of the Forethought Foundation for Global Priorities Research.
+MacAskill has worked as chair of the advisory board at the Global Priorities Institute at the University of Oxford and Director of the Forethought Foundation for Global Priorities Research.
 He is an advisor to Longview Philanthropy.

-He was associated with Samuel Bankman-Fried for a number of years and supported Bankman-Fried against an effort in 2018 to oust him from control of the now-failed trading firm Alameda Research despite being made aware of claims that Bankman-Fried was engaging in inappropriate conduct.
-He benefited from his association with FTX and he was a member of Samuel Bankman-Fried's FTX Future Fund, which granted $160 million to effective altruism causes in 2022, including $33 million to organizations directly connected to MacAskill.
+He was associated with Sam Bankman-Fried for a number of years and reportedly dismissed claims that Bankman-Fried was engaging in inappropriate conduct as a "he said-she said" during an effort in 2018 to oust Bankman-Fried from control of the now-failed trading firm Alameda Research.
+He was a member of the FTX Future Fund, which granted $160 million to effective altruism causes in 2022, including $33 million to organizations directly connected to MacAskill.
 Following the bankruptcy of FTX, MacAskill and the rest of the team resigned from the fund.